 Well-designed Timber structures are comfortable to live in all year round no matter where you are.

-A particular feature of timber is the flexibility of design forms and finishes that can be used.
+Of the best properties of wood, flexibility of design forms and finishes is an most sought.
 This flexibility also extends to the ease with which existing buildings can be added to or modified to suit changing circumstances.
 User friendly versatile timber gives building designers creative freedom providing homeowners with flexible design choices.Timber is simply the best building material for builders, designers and homeowners and can be used to construct the homes we love, structures we admire and warehouses, commercial buildings and other structures.
 The timber frame method of building gives designers flexibility in both layout and external appearance.
 High levels of thermal insulation are incorporated within the construction, reducing heating costs and conserving energy.

 An important property of timber is that it should have adequate compression strength to be used for different purposes in construction industry.